-a) We performed internal assessments of our products and components to determine which of them contain, or for which the necessary Conflict Minerals were employed, in the production and manufacturing phases.

-- b) We identified a list of suppliers we purchased from directly during calendar year 2022 ("Tier 1 Suppliers") and segmented the list according to the type of material the supplier provides.
-Some of the suppliers' categories were excluded for the following reasons: they were not necessary to the functionality or production of the products, they did not contain the necessary Conflict Minerals, or the supplier provided a commercial off the shelf product. - c) To reduce the risk of not receiving full information from our Tier 1 Suppliers, we also directly approach plastic, metal and electronic manufacturers, though we did not purchase from them directly.
-We rely on our in-scope suppliers and manufacturers to provide us with information concerning the source and chain of custody of Conflict Minerals contained in the products and components they supply.
-The cumulative number of suppliers and manufacturers ("in-scope suppliers") we approached is 566. - d) We solicited survey responses using the standardized template designed by the Responsible Minerals Initiative ("RMI"), (the "Conflict Minerals Reporting Template version 6.01 and above" ("CMRT")).
+- a) We performed internal assessments of our products and components to determine which of them contain, or for which the necessary Conflict Minerals were employed, in the production and manufacturing phases. - b) We identified a list of suppliers we purchased from directly during calendar year 2024 ("in-scope suppliers") and segmented the list according to the type of material the supplier provides.
+Some of the suppliers' categories were excluded for the following reasons: they were not necessary to the functionality or production of the products, they did not contain the necessary Conflict Minerals, or the supplier provided a commercial off the shelf product.
+Using a risk-based approach, the company then identified the 117 most significant suppliers, representing 95% of the company's spend on conflict minerals-containing components.
+The final list of suppliers we approached consists of 117 suppliers - c) We solicited survey responses using the standardized template designed by the Responsible Minerals Initiative ("RMI"), (the "Conflict Minerals Reporting Template version 6.4 and above" ("CMRT")).
 We engaged our supply chain to respond to the CMRT by referring suppliers to training materials that included an overview of the law and instructions on how to complete the CMRT.
-These are part of our on-going efforts to ensure compliance with our responsible sourcing program among our suppliers, as well as contributing to our goal of increasing the number of relevant smelters or refiners that cooperate with Third Party Audit bodies, such as the RMI. - e) We assessed the responses received from our relevant suppliers of the necessary 3TG for information that would be identified as inconsistent, incomplete, or inaccurate.
-In addition, we validate CMRTs received from suppliers to identify deviation from the RMI's requirements as per its RMAP audit program.
-Responses that failed any of the "red flag" review tests were identified for additional follow up. - f) To non-responsive in-scope suppliers, we sent periodic reminders to provide surveys or updated responses according to our expectations regarding the CMRT, such as provision of a current version (i.e., 6.01 or above).
+These are part of our on-going efforts to ensure compliance with our responsible sourcing program among our suppliers, as well as contributing to our goal of increasing the number of relevant smelters or refiners that cooperate with Third Party Audit bodies, such as the RMI. - d) We assessed the responses received from our relevant suppliers of the necessary 3TG for information that would be identified as inconsistent, incomplete, or inaccurate.
+In addition, we validate CMRTs received from suppliers to identify deviation from the RMI's requirements as per its Responsible Minerals Assurance Program ("RMAP").
+Responses that failed any of the "red flag" review tests were identified for additional follow up. - e) To non-responsive in-scope suppliers, we sent periodic reminders to provide surveys or updated responses according to our expectations regarding the CMRT, such as provision of a current version (i.e., 6.4 or above).

 Based on the RCOI conducted, Stratasys has reason to believe that a portion of the Conflict Minerals necessary to the functionality of its products or its components is likely to have originated in the CAHRAs and has reason to believe, that those necessary Conflict Minerals may not be entirely from recycled or scrap sources.
-Based on this result, Stratasys conducted due diligence activities and details these efforts in the forthcoming Conflict Minerals Report and in accordance with the company's Conflict Minerals Policy and general sourcing expectations from its suppliers.
+Based on this result, Stratasys conducted due diligence activities and details these efforts in this Conflict Minerals Report and in accordance with Stratasys' Conflict Minerals Policy and general sourcing expectations from its suppliers.